All Episodes

 All right.

-Well, I'm gonna let you go.
+Well, I'm going to let you go.

 Thank you very much.

-Uh you can find him at Jeff Hydemusic.com or go on iTunes and get his album, and then when we talk about it, you can listen to it.
+And then when we talk about it, you can listen to it.

-It's John the Gillum filling in for my good buddy Sean Hannity on the Sean Hannity Radio Show.
+It's John the Gillum, filling in for my good buddy Sean Hannity on the Sean Hannity Radio Show.

-Go get my book, Sheep No More, The Art of Awareness and Attack Survival, and find me on Twitter at J. Gilliam underscore seal and on Facebook at Jonathan T. Gilliam.
+Go get my book, Sheep No More, The Art of Awareness and Attack Survival, and find me on Twitter at jgilliam underscore seal and on Facebook at Jonathan T. Gilliam.

 We'll be right back.

-Hope you had a great independence day.
+Hope you had a great Independence Day.

-And uh those of you that had to go back to work today.
+And those of you that had to go back to work today, well, I hope you're enjoying the show.

 It may be, it will be.